omer-re/Did_I_lock/README.md

 - fix the "/check/ button that is not functioning properly.
 - alert by who is connected to the same wifi [door is unlocked&&no devices on network for the past 5 minutes]
 - script starts on reboot
-- log data to google sheet
+V log data to google sheet
 - change filter to user id instead of username
 - create a separate secrets.py with allowed users and bot token
 - convert project to arduino
 - costumizing a case
 - adding an interrupt to log and alert when turning off
+- turning GPIO off if fails and exists the program.